jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Kan ik niet ook namen gebruiken als criterium diagram eigenschappen?

 Er is een grotere complexiteit dan ik in eerste instantie dacht.
-Wat is de echte rij met kleur, naam en vorm toepassings-mogenlijkeden zonder efficientie van de oplossing in acht te nemen?
+Wat is de echte rij met kleur, naam en vorm toepassings-mogenlijkeden zonder efficiëntie van de oplossing in acht te nemen?

 -----

 You should be able to highlight symbols with certain simple or complex attributes.
 Color and shapes can take upon themselves this roll in clarification.
 You can assign different n-gonic shapes or colors to symbols matching certain criteria.
-You can easily express a wide range of criteria simultaniously with different colors and shapes
+You can easily express a wide range of criteria simultaneously with different colors and shapes

 You can also use the color: ‘transparent’.
 It is almost an insult to call transparent a color because its usefulness by far exceeds that of color.
 I call transparency a color, because transparency can be applied in exactly the same manner as color.
 Transparency as a color makes it possible to abstract the diagram.
 It is a very powerful tool.
 Abstraction is a mechanism more important than the object oriented paradigma.
 By using transparency you can hide for instance deep encapsulation depths so that they don’t obscure the big picture.
 Another very important use of transparency is hiding members of a symbol that have the Reference Access attribute set to private, which means the same as hiding the private members of an object.